 As can be seen by my headline, I want to examine what "world" it is that God loves.

 First of all, what is it not?
 The fact that it goes on to talk about those who believe, we can see that it isn't talk about a world, such as Mars or Vulcan.
 Rather, it is talking about the world of men.
 It is like we might say, "The whole world watched the moon landing on TV."
-Anyone would understand that we are not talking about a ball of rock twirling through space.
+Anyone would understand that we are not talking about a world in the sense of a ball of rock twirling through space.

 The Bible refers often to this same world and God's plans for it.